JeffreySarnoff/FastRationals.jl/README.md

 >  (  This will become available for use in concert with its announcement on Discourse.  )

- _please know that your interest and attentiveness are matters of moment for me -- Jeffrey Sarnoff_
+ _please know that your interest and attentiveness are matters of moment and import_

 ----
 ----